Periodontitis Treatment Knoxville, TN

 If left untreated, however, gingivitis will develop into periodontitis.
 Eventually, pockets will develop between your gums and your teeth from the gum inflammation.
 These pockets will fill up with plaque, tartar, and bacteria and will get deeper and deeper when left untreated.

-This serious bacterial infection can cause many issues with your oral health and your overall health including tooth loss.
+This serious bacterial infection can cause many oral and overall health issues, including tooth loss.

 Common symptoms of Periodontitis include: